Bill Related Questions

 Gorham, ME 04038

 NOTE: It is the student responsibility to make payment for any portion of the bill not covered by the third party sponsor, by the payment due date, to avoid late payment fees.

 For questions about third party billing, contact us at the Student Accounts Office at (207) 780-4027or by email at firstname.lastname@example.org

 The student needs to provide copies of the outside scholarship(s) to the Financial Aid Office AND the Student Accounts Office.

-NOTE: The Student Accounts Office will mail out a bill for the scholarship after the add/drop period of each semester.
+NOTE: The Student Accounts Office will mail out a bill for the scholarship after the add/drop period of each semester if indicated in the award letter or at the request of the student.
 Further questions can be directed to Pat Fecteau at (207) 780-4028.